The Animal League’s Pet of the Week

-Beautiful is an 8-year-old, female German Shepherd blend.
-Her family moved out and left her in the backyard alone and without food.
-When found, Beautiful weighed 37 pounds and was starving and barely walking.
-X-rays showed she had been shot with a BB gun, and she still has a few pellets inside of her.
-Thanks to The Animal League, she has been nursed back to health and given a better life.
-Her sweet face and soulful eyes are why she’s named Beautiful.

-She is such a sweet and loving girl, despite her past treatment.
-She loves attention and affection!
-A very laid-back girl, Beautiful likes to hang out with people and enjoys short walks, as she has hip dysplasia.
-She may need some help getting up sometimes, but don’t we all?
-Beautiful will need to be the only dog in your home, as she prefers human friends.
+Leaf is a 3-year-old, 11-pound, male domestic shorthair blend.
+His foster mom says he is such a pleasant guy to have around and fits right in.
+A true lap cat who loves to be with people, Leaf is playful and affectionate — and would love to become part of your family.
+Just last weekend, he gave his foster mom a good scare and jumped in the pool!
+Leaf decided it wasn’t so bad and went back in for more!

-Please call The Animal League Adoption Center at 352-429-6334 to adopt Beautiful or one of her furry friends.
+Please call The Animal League Adoption Center at 352-429-6334 to adopt Leaf or one of his furry friends.
 All pets are up to date on vaccines and treatments, spayed or neutered, and come with a registered microchip.

 The Animal League, a 501(c)(3) non-profit organization serving the community since 1988, at www.theanimalleague.org or on Facebook to see the rest of their Adorable Adoptables.